SURIAPRAKASH1/mcp-python/README.md

 ### [Primitives](mcp-server/primitives/):

 - Core components of Model Context Protocal.
-Far now this repo only have implementatoin for [tools].
+Far now this repo only have implementation for [tools].

 1.  [tools]
 2.  resources